jacdevos/jacdevos.github.io.old/_posts/2014-08-03-The_origin_of_bug_loop_and_patch.md

 * It ran solidly for 15 years.
 Seems Moore's Law didn't apply to mechanical computers.
 * The inventor did not give attribution IBM, who funded and helped to build it.
 I guess after this they started employing lots of laywers.

+Parts of the machine is on display at the Harvard University Science Center (where I took these photos).
 Hope you enjoyed this discovery as much as I did.

 {% include twitter_include.html %}